 - Collaborating with a network of local community agencies and companies to refer potential employees and receive referrals

-- Working with area high schools to offer and present opportunities (e.g. job fairs, career days, and internships).
+- Working with area schools to offer and present opportunities (e.g. job fairs, career days, and internships).

 - Working with specific University departments to develop internships, externships, job shadowing, mentoring, and apprenticeships.

 The New Haven Hiring Initiatives program is a joint initiative sponsored by Yale University Human Resources and Administration, and the Office of New Haven and State Affairs.

 The New Haven Hiring Initiatives program is committed to ensuring that all job candidates have been pre-screened and acquainted with Yale as a workplace.
 Ultimately, hiring managers decide on which candidates they’ll hire, but ensuring that the pool of candidates is as inclusive as possible for qualified New Haven residents is a priority for the program.